Supermarioland: Release and promotion

 Living Beat, a sublabel of Harris's Music of Life label, released "Supermarioland" in the United Kingdom in October 1992.
-On 25 October 1992, the song debuted at number 14 on the UK Singles Chart, taking two weeks to rise to its peak of number eight.
+On 25 October, the song debuted at number 14 on the UK Singles Chart, taking two weeks to rise to its peak of number eight.
 The song spent five more weeks on the chart before dropping out, and at the end of 1992, Music Week ranked it at number 97 on the UK year-end chart.
-In Ireland, the song debuted on the Irish Singles Chart in November 1992 and peaked at number 22.
-The song also charted in the Netherlands, reaching number 69 in December 1992 and spend five weeks on the Single Top 100.
-On the Eurochart Hot 100, the song peaked at number 35 on 17 November 1992.
-This song, along with "Tetris" by Doctor Spin and "Supersonic" by H.W.A., began a short period of recreated video game music entering mainstream popularity.
+In Ireland, the song debuted on the Irish Singles Chart in November and peaked at number 22.
+The song also charted in the Netherlands, reaching number 69 in December and spend five weeks on the Single Top 100.
+On the Eurochart Hot 100, the song peaked at number 35 on 17 November.
+In Australia, "Supermarioland" was released on 16 November 1992 and reached number 126 on the ARIA Singles Chart two weeks later.
+This song, along with "Tetris" by Doctor Spin, "Supersonic" by H.W.A. and "Pac-Man" by Power-Pill began a short period of recreated video game music entering mainstream popularity.
 The song's music video, filmed at Chessington World of Adventures in London, features Einstein and several others dancing along to the song with an actor wearing a Mario costume.